PrivateSky/double-check/README.md

 ## Why?

-In complex projects you have to invest in logging infrastructure and uniform error handling mechanisms.
+In complex projects you have to invest in logging infrastructure, uniform error handling mechanisms, automated tests, continuous integration,etc.
-For best results, exceptions, logging and invariant checks with assert functions should work toghether as smoothly as possible.
+For best results, exceptions, logging and invariant checks like  asserts should work together as smoothly as possible.
-With this module we offer a foundation to grow and control all these aspects.
-For example, if you have to add anytime (later) code to perform some specific actions when some types of exceptions happens.
-If you don't control how exceptions, asserts and logging code is writeln from the beginning, it can be ugly to modify code in hundreds of places.
-In this module we also provide a semantic firewall innovation that will be using the logger but add a new dimension to assert checks.
-This module is experimental and it is itented mainly to be used inside projects derived from SwarmESB project (but does not have other dependencies).
+This module is experimental and it is indented to be used inside projects derived from SwarmESB project (but does not have other dependencies).
+Given the distributed nature of SwarmESB projects we decided to build inside semantic-firewall module a base to put together logs, exceptions, asserts and other type of semantic checks.
+This module is a foundation to grow and control yourself all these aspects.
+SwarmCore contains practical examples of how a real project should use this module.
+Also check our tests to get some usage examples.

 ## What is semantic-firewall module?
-SemanticFirewall is a node.js moodule that can be extended to create your own "specific language/API" for
+SemanticFirewall is a node.js module that can be extended to create your own "specific language/API" for
 * asserts and runtime validations (throw exceptions)
 * extensible logging infrastructures
 * extensible exception handling mechanisms connected with your logging and asserts infrastructure